robinozer/chefs-table/README.md

 - FontAwesome was used for importing icons used in the footer.
 - W3C validator was used for finding errors in the code throughout the project and improving quality.
 - Chrome Dev tools was used for increasing responsivity, testing CSS rules and exploring ways of managing bugs in the code.
-- Website [https://tinyjpg.com/] to compress hero image without losing image quality.
+- Website [https://tinyjpg.com/] was used to compress the hero image without losing image quality.
-- Website web.dev (part of Chrome Dev tools) was used to measure site performance, accessibility, SEO and best practice.
+- PageSpeed Insights of web.dev (part of Chrome Dev tools) was used to measure site performance, accessibility, SEO and best practice.

 ## 8. Testing ##
 Test planning, test , test execution